dejwCake/and-project-popular-movies/README.md

-Please add your Movie DB API KEY to MovieNetworkUtils.java file.
+Please add your Movie DB API KEY to gradle.properties file as MOVIE_DB_API_KEY="Your api key"